balsoft/thunderstruct/README.md

 So, for example, if you're in Normal mode and press `:` `w` `RET`, a command `"w"` will get executed.

-The "w" command, coincidentally, is writing.
+The `"w"` command, coincidentally, is writing.
 If a file is currently open (e.g. you've started thunderstruct with an argument), it will write to that file.
 You can also pass it a file to write by appending characters to the command, e.g. `"wREADME.md"` will write to the file "README.md".

-The "q" command will quit the editor.
+The `"q"` command will quit the editor.
 If the contents of the buffer differs from the contents of the file on disk, it will tell you so.
-You can use "q!" command to exit anyways.
+You can use `"q!"` command to exit anyways.

-The "e" command will open a file for editing.
-It can be passed an argument similarly to "w", e.g. "eREADME.md" will open README.md.
+The `"e"` command will open a file for editing.
+It can be passed an argument similarly to `"w"`, e.g. `"eREADME.md"` will open README.md.

-The "#" command will change the cursor tree types to its argument.
+The `"#"` command will change the cursor tree types to its argument.
 The argument is comma-separated list of first characters of names of the structure units ('c' for Char, 'w' for Word, etc.).
 E.g. "#l,c" will change the cursor to be [Line, Character].
 The command makes sure to keep the pointee either the same or as close as possible to the current one.

-The "@" command will either change the cursor tree types or cursor tree indicies, depending on the argument.
+The `"@"` command will either change the cursor tree types or cursor tree indicies, depending on the argument.

-- If the argument is same as for "#" (comma-separated list of characters), then the end of the cursor tree is updated to have these types.
+- If the argument is same as for `"#"` (comma-separated list of characters), then the end of the cursor tree is updated to have these types.
-  E.g. "@w" when the cursor is `[Line, Char]` will turn the cursor into `[Line, Word]`, and "@w,c" when the cursor is `[Line, Sentence, Word]` will turn the cursor into `[Line, Word, Char]`.
+  E.g. `"@w"` when the cursor is `[Line, Char]` will turn the cursor into `[Line, Word]`, and `"@w,c"` when the cursor is `[Line, Sentence, Word]` will turn the cursor into `[Line, Word, Char]`.
 - If the argument is a comma-separted list of non-negative integers, then the end of the cursor tree will be updated to have these indicies.
-  E.g. "@0" when the cursor is `[Line, Char]` will jump to the first character of the line, and "@5,9" will jump to the 10th character of the 6th line.
+  E.g. `"@0"` when the cursor is `[Line, Char]` will jump to the first character of the line, and `"@5,9"` will jump to the 10th character of the 6th line.

+You can also press `#` or `@` from the Normal mode to get into Command mode with corresponding commands already entered.